arcane-finance-defi/aleo-rfq-amm-contracts/README.md

 ## Mappings

-This section describes public, on chain state of the main program.
+This section describes the public, on chain state of the main program.

 ### registered_tokens